Programs/ Primary/ Primary 6 / PSLE Science

 Small classes (max 10)

 P6 sections sit at 6-8 students.
-Tight enough for the teacher to work the room properly.
+Tight enough for the teacher to reach every student.

 06